Home / IB DP Biology- D4.2 Stability and change – IB Style Questions For SL Paper 1A

 Explanation:

-- In the carbon cycle, respiration is the process by which organisms break down organic compounds (like glucose) and release carbon dioxide (CO₂) into the atmosphere.
-This happens in plants, animals, and decomposers.
+• In the carbon cycle, respiration is the process in which organisms break down organic compounds (such as glucose) and release carbon dioxide (CO₂) into the atmosphere.
+This occurs in plants, animals, and decomposers.

 Answer Evaluation:

-B. Correct – This represents respiration, where plants release CO₂ into the atmosphere.
+B. Correct – Represents respiration, releasing CO₂ into the atmosphere.

-C. Incorrect – This represents feeding, the transfer of carbon from plants to animals.
+C. Incorrect – Represents feeding (carbon transfer from plants to animals).

 Question